HMS Victory 45cm – Free shipping

 - Sails are handmade with fine linen and rigging lines that vary in texture

-- This model comes with a solid wood base, a nameplate and the history of the HMS Victory ship.
+- This model comes with a solid wood base with nameplate and a laminated sheet of history of the Victory ship.

 On May 7, 1765 the world’s oldest commissioned warship, the famous HMS Victory, was first launched from the Chatham Dockyard.
 This was the beginning of 200 years of almost continuous and dedicated service from this loyal and committed warship.